 Severe constipation (fecal impaction)

 Nerve problems to your bladder Neurogenic Bladder Your bladder is where urine is stored until you're ready to urinate (pee).
-"Neuro-" refers to nerves or the nervous system (brain and spinal cord), and "-genic" means produced or caused by.... read more (these can happen in people with health problems such as diabetes or Parkinson disease)
+Neurogenic bladder is lack of bladder control caused by problems with the nerves that go to your bladder.
+Your bladder... read more (these can happen in people with health problems such as diabetes or Parkinson disease)

 Urinary retention is more common in men because growth of the prostate Benign Prostatic Hyperplasia (BPH) Benign prostatic hyperplasia (BPH) is a noncancerous (benign) enlargement of the prostate gland that can make urination difficult.
 The prostate gland enlarges as men age.
 Men may have difficulty... read more can block the flow of urine.

 A sense that your bladder hasn't emptied completely